creativcoder/CodinCloud/README.md

 PyJudge is an Online Code Review System aka 'Online Compiler' similar to spoj.

-The compiler uses Flask microframework as the backend, and Materializecss on the Frontend.
+The compiler uses Flask Microframework as the backend, and MaterializeCSS on the Frontend.

+PyJudge is being updated for now, for better code organization.

-The app is hosted @[pyjudge](http://github.com/creativcoder/pyjudge)
+The older version of this app is hosted @[pyjudge](https://flaskcompiler.herokuapp.com)